ReZeroE/AnilistPython/README.md

 ## Version 1.0.0 Overview (Stable Release)
 AnilistPython v1.0.0 is the first stable release of the AnilistPython library.
 (Finally!)

 In this release, a number of previous features have been updated and optimized for efficiency and modularity.
 A handful of new features have been also added to the library as well.
-The current version of AnilistPython has two submodules (Anilist and AnimeDB), supporting both online and offline data look up and retrieval.
+The current version of AnilistPython has two submodules (Anilist and AnimeDB), featuring both online and offline data look up and retrieval.

 ```
-Anilist (supported by Anilist APIv2)
+Anilist (Online)
   - Anime
       - Search by id
       - Search by name